UTPB-COSC/UTPB-COSC-4490-Project3/README.md

 - **Pause Menu**: A menu allowing players to pause, resume, reset, or quit the game.
 - **Boat Navigation**: Use the arrow keys to control the pirate ship’s movement.
 - **Obstacle Collision**: Game ends if the ship collides with a rock or an enemy.
+- **Projectile System**:
+  - Player can fire projectiles by pressing the **Spacebar**.
+  - Enemy boats fire projectiles when the player is within range.
+  - Particle effects simulate the destruction of enemy boats when hit by a player projectile.
+- **Enemy AI**:
-- **Enemy Boat**: AI-controlled enemy boat that patrols a specific area and engages the player's boat. (still figuring out the AI but the art is there)
+  - AI-controlled enemy boats patrol specific areas and engage the player when in range.
+  - Enemy boats dynamically detect and shoot at the player.
+- **Procedural Levels**: Each game won generates a new level layout with varying obstacle positions and enemy patrol areas.
+Player can press "N" key one a level is won to go to the next level.
 - **Debug Mode**: A toggle-able debug mode displaying FPS, update stats, frame counters, hitboxes, and other debugging information.
 - **Restart Game**: Press "R" to restart the game after it ends.
-- **Static Map**: A static sea map with rocks at fixed positions in each playthrough.
+- **Dynamic Maps**: Procedurally generated maps with unique obstacles and enemy patrol areas for each playthrough.
-- **Sound Effects**: Audio feedback when the boat moves.
+- **Sound Effects**: Audio feedback for movement, collisions, and projectile firing.Background music that pauses when game is paused and restarts upon resetting the game.
-- **Custom Assets**: Assets for the boat, sea, rocks, and enemy boat.
+- **Custom Assets**: Assets for the boat, sea, rocks, projectiles, and enemy boats.

 ## Installation